MikroElektronika/mikrosdk_click_v2/clicks/iotexpresslink2/details.md

 ## Example Description

-> This example demonstrates the use of IoT ExpressLink 2 click board by connecting to the selected AWS account's data endpoint and showcasing the messaging topic model through sending and receiving messages to/from AWS IoT console.
+> This example demonstrates the use of IoT ExpressLink 2 Click board by connecting to the selected AWS account's data endpoint and showcasing the messaging topic model through sending and receiving messages to/from AWS IoT console.